Jim Sclavunos: Early years

-1980-1986: First album, Sonic Youth, and Trigger & the Thrill Kings
+1980–1986: First album, Sonic Youth, and Trigger & the Thrill Kings

 In 1980, Sclavunos and Lunch formed a short-lived live blues project, The Devil Dogs.
 In 1981, following the death of bass player George Scott, 8 Eyed Spy released a self-titled album on Fetish.
 Sclavunos designed the covers for both the ROIR 8 Eyed Spy release and for Suicide’s Half Alive album (1981).
 Sclavunos ended up moving to Memphis and joining Alex Chilton's side-project Tav Falco's Panther Burns, ultimately releasing an EP Blow Your Top (1982).
 The same year he briefly joined Sonic Youth and recorded drums parts for their debut album, Confusion Is Sex, but quit before the sessions were over.
 He moved on to co-founding Trigger & the Thrill Kings with Dutch singer Truus DeGroot, with the group touring extensively throughout the Netherlands and Germany with various line-ups including Jim Duckworth on guitar and Annene Kaye on keyboards.

-1987-1993: Session years and reunion projects
+1987–1993: Session years and reunion projects

 Sclavunos recorded with Kid Congo Powers’ band Congo Norvell releasing Lullabies (1992, Fiasco).
 His recording sessions with The Cramps produced albums Look Mom No Head!
 (1991, Restless) and EP Blues Fix (1992, Big Beat).
 In the fall of 1991 Sclavunos left Los Angeles to be reunited with Lydia Lunch, touring Europe with her and Rowland S. Howard under the band name Shotgun Wedding.
 Live recordings were later released under various titles, including Shotgun Wedding Live in Siberia.
 Sclavunos both lived in and toured Europe with Wreckless Eric and Tav Falco's Panther Burns in the period 1992 – 1994.
 While living in Vienna, Austria, he played drums on, and arranged Panther Burns’ Shadow Dancer album in 1992 (released on Intercord in 1995).

-1994-99: Nick Cave and the Bad Seeds
+1994–99: Nick Cave and the Bad Seeds

 Following working with Nick Cave and the Bad Seeds member Mick Harvey in a project Harvey was producing, Sclavunos joined the band on the 1994 Let Love In European tour as organist/ percussionist.
 Sclavunos stayed on for their US Lollapalooza tour and became a permanent member that same year.

-Sclavunos generally plays a variety of auxiliary percussion with the Bad Seeds (e.g., vibraphone, maracas, cowbell, tubular bells), while Thomas Wydler plays a standard drum kit though Sclavunos has also played standard drums, keyboards and other instruments for the Bad Seeds.
-Sclavunos recorded his first album as full band member in 1996 with Murder Ballads, which included the UK charting duet single with Kylie Minogue "Where the Wild Roses Grow".
+With the Bad Seeds, Sclavunos generally plays a variety of auxiliary percussion (e.g. vibraphone, maracas, cowbell, tubular bells), while Thomas Wydler plays a standard drum kit.
+Sclavunos has also played standard drums, keyboards and other instruments for the Bad Seeds as needed.

+Sclavunos recorded his first album as full band member in 1996 with Murder Ballads.
 Murder Ballads was followed by The Boatman's Call and a tour, before the Bad Seeds entered a hiatus period.